bgord/knowledge/workflow.md

 - `60-min`
 - `more-than-hour`, when you anticipate that it will take much time

+5. Next-step label

+It's one of the most important labels out there.
+It highlights the next action you need to take to achieve your goal.

+Some advices:
+- don't add @next-step to recurring tasks/habits
+- assign it for every project at the end of the day
+- it should have the highest priority
+- it should be small enough to make me not run away from it

 ## Journal

 1. Write after 20, in addition to the notes taken during the day.